Exciting walking route from Vest-Telemark Museum in Eidsborg to the historic whetstone quarry.

 The whetstone (sharpening stone) has a long history, and one assumes that they were in production in the mountains here from at least around 700 AD.
 Sharpening stones were also characteristic trade goods that even the vikings brought with them on their voyages.
 Whetstone from Eidsborg has been found all over Europe.

 A moderately demanding trek in hilly country which in large part follows old roads.
 The distance is no more than 4 kilometres, but one should plan on spending 2 hours due to the terrain.
 After the first rise there is a viewpoint with benches.
 There are also benches at the top by the quarry.
-Throughout the tour there are information signs.
+Throughout the hike there are information boards.
 From the quarry you may take the main road back down to the museum.